Minya, Egypt: Modern history

 During Muhammad Ali's rule, Minya gained importance due to its fertile lands and its large agricultural production.
 The importance of the City increased during the reign of Ismail who owned large cotton and sugar cane plantations around Minya.
 Ismail constructed a royal residence in Minya and beginning with 1870 he started modernizing the city and constructed its first residential extensions.
 In the year 1873, the Ibrahimiya Canal was built to provide perennial irrigation to Ismail's vast lands.
 The canal led to a noticeable development in the urban growth especially in the western areas of the city.
 Improvement of the transportation network, particularly the introduction of the building of bridges across the Ibrahimiya, permitted developments of housing to grow haphazardly on private agricultural lands of the west suburban banks of the canal.

-With the break of the American Civil War in 1861, Egyptian cotton became an expensive commodity that was in high demand.
+With the outbreak of the American Civil War in 1861, Egyptian cotton became an expensive commodity that was in high demand.
 Minya, which produced large quantities of high quality cotton benefitted from this high demand for its cottons.
 The influx of wealth created a new wealthy upper class that consisted of native land lords, senior officials and merchants.
 Confident about their status, the wealthy families took residence at what would become known later as the Colonial part of the city (the area roughly bounded by Abd el Al el Garhy Street in the south and Port Said Street in the north).
 There they built palaces and high-end houses that were designed by Italian architects who borrowed decorative features from Classical and Rococo architecture in addition to western-type apartment houses.

 Around the start of the 20th century, land speculations and a general building boom marked the beginning of Minya's dramatic 20th-Century expansion.
 In the beginning of the century, the establishment of the railway to join Cairo began.
 Later, the city extended east and west on the railway sides, which penetrated the current city.
 By that time, Great Britain established a consulate in Minya mainly to promote cotton trade.
 In 1907, the Ottoman Bank opened a branch in the city in recognition of its increasing economic importance.
 Utilities, serving mainly the new developments, were introduced under long-term franchises granted to foreign enterprises: a courthouse in 1927, the fire department in 1931, the city council and the administration building in 1937.
 The wide paved streets of the modern city diverted commercial activity away from the old city, hastening its deterioration.